Meningococcal is an uncommon, but sometimes life-threatening disease that can progress rapidly.

 Vaccination is a safe and effective way to protect from meningococcal disease.
 Several vaccines against meningococcal disease are available in WA.

-Refer to the WA Immunisation Schedule for detailed information or speak to a health professional.
+For more information refer to the Immunisation programs and schedules or speak to a health professional.

 Melissa was like any other 17-year-old when she developed meningococcal septicaemia in 2005 resulting in the amputation of her limbs.